scionsamurai/Pandas-tkinter-excel/README.md

 This is one of my first tutorial write ups so please go easy on me.
 (But i'd appreciate any constructive feedback)

+(If you want the files to be dropped into a specific folder you can follow along with this beginning, otherwise the files will automatically be dropped into your temporary folder).
+The files are automatically deleted on the next search (if they aren't still open) so you can skip to opening files if you don't want to specify the output directory.

 ![File_pal_Options](https://github.com/scionsamurai/Pandas-tkinter-excel/blob/Test/pics/File_Pal_Options.png)

 First we'd want to click File>Options.